 Receiving A Cash Gift For A Down Payment

-If you’re the lucky receiver of a financial gift for your down payment, you can’t just deposit your check using an ATM machine.
-You have to physically walk into your bank to make the deposit in person.
-Make sure you’re using the same bank that you will use for withdrawing all of your money required at closing.
+If you’re the lucky receiver of a financial gift for your down payment, you can’t just deposit your check using an ATM.
+You must physically walk into your bank to deposit in person.
+Make sure you’re using the same bank that you will use for withdrawing all your money required at closing.

 Be mindful not to deposit your gift check along with other gift checks (using multiple cash gifts for a down payment is acceptable), miscellaneous checks or cash.
 You need to keep each deposit transaction separate and collect a receipt for each deposit.

-With the gift secure in your bank account and with copies of all of your required documentation, you will work directly with your lender to appropriately transfer they money to the escrow company handling your home-buying transaction.
+With the gift secure in your bank account and with copies of all your required documentation, you will work directly with your lender to appropriately transfer the money to the escrow company handling your home-buying transaction.

 Using A Cash Gift For A Down Payment